 - 1. Review the supervised practice guide on huskyct - 2.
 Review program requirements such as minimum GPA (cumulative, DPD, science), work/volunteer experience - 3.
 Location - 4.
-Are GREs required? - 5.
-Is it a combined master's program, and if so, what type of master's degree? - 6.
-Is it a distance program? - 7.
-Cost of program, cost of living, parking, books, health insurance, etc. - 8.
-Program emphasis, rotations (make sure they match your interests) - 9.
-Length of program - 10.
-Do they have an open house, do they request interviews? - 11.
-Ranking of criteria (match to your strengths)
+Is it a combined graduate program, and if so, what type of graduate degree? - 5.
+Is it a distance program? - 6.
+Cost of program, cost of living, parking, books, health insurance, etc. - 7.
+Program emphasis, rotations (make sure they match your interests) - 8.
+Length of program - 9.
+Do they have an open house, do they request interviews? - 10.
+Ranking of criteria (match to your strengths) - 11.
+How will I obtain the graduate degree to sit for the RD exam?